jonathandw743/bevy_input_prompts/README.md

 }
 ```

-This copies input prompt assets into your `assets` directory (don't worry, nothing will get overwritten).
+This copies input prompt assets into your `assets` directory if they don't exist (don't worry, nothing will get overwritten).

+Or, copy assets manually in the same structure as the `assets` directory.

 ## contributing